free-audio/clap/conventions/extension-id.md

 The extension shall be named in the form: `clap.$NAME/$REV`.
 Where:
 - `$NAME` is the name of the exension.
 - `$REV` is the revision of the extension.
 This is an integer that is incremented for each iteration.
+It should start at 1.

 For extensions made by third-parties and not officially published by the CLAP project, please use the following form: `$REVERSE_URI.$NAME/$REV`.
 Where: